ZaDarkSide/simpleStorage/README.md

   * **true** - value was deleted
   * **false** - value was not found
-  * Error object - value was not deleted because of an error
+  * Error object - value was not deleted because of an error.
+See `error.code` for explanation

 ### setTTL(key, ttl)